 Do you want to learn how to create a blog for free and make money?

+In general, there are two types of blog platforms “free” and self-hosted.
 Keep reading to understand how you can make money blogging and if you can do it on a “free” blogging platform.

 Blog topics come from within –The Blogging Buddha

-STEP 2: Choose A Blog Platform
+STEP 2: Choose A Blogging Platform

 “Free” blog platforms